Department Head R. Hutchinson

 Course Learning Outcomes:

-- Explain the historical motivation and fundamental ideas underlying quantum mechanics.
+- Explain the postulates and general principles of quantum mechanics.

 (Lec: 3, Lab: 0, Tut: 0)